top of page

 MARY BETH SPITZNAGEL, PHD

-Mary Beth Spitznagel, PhD has a degree in clinical psychology from Ohio University and postdoctoral fellowship at the Alpert Medical School of Brown University.
+Mary Beth Spitznagel, PhD, lab PI, has a degree in clinical psychology from Ohio University and postdoctoral fellowship at the Alpert Medical School of Brown University.
 With specialized training in neuropsychology, she began researching caregiver burden in family members of people with dementia.
-After providing care for her dog with transitional cell carcinoma, Cushing's disease, and cognitive dysfunction, she expanded her research to focus on how caregiver burden affects pet owners.
-She is currently an Associate Professor in the Department of Psychological Sciences at Kent State University.
-Photo credit: John Akamatsu
+After providing care for her dog with transitional cell carcinoma and cognitive dysfunction, she expanded her research to focus on how caregiver burden affects pet owners -- and how stress in pet owners can lead to burnout for veterinary teams.
+She is a Professor in the Department of Psychological Sciences at Kent State University.

 carlson photo.jpg